LlamaEdge/LlamaEdge/llama-api-server/README.md

 If you'd like to build a RAG chatbot, it's strongly recommended to visit [LlamaEdge-RAG API Server](https://github.com/LlamaEdge/rag-api-server).

 </details>

+### List files

+`GET /v1/files` endpoint is used for listing all files on the server.

 <details> <summary> Example: List files </summary>